OpenSwitchNOS/openswitch-ops-config-yaml/DESIGN.md

 Responsibilities
 ----------------
-The ops-config-yaml library provides access to the hardware description files defined for a subsystem, giving software convenient methods for accessing content of the hardware-specific information about the switch.
+The ops-config-yaml library provides access to the hardware description files defined for a subsystem, allowing the software convenient methods for accessing switch hardware-specific information.
 It also provides an interface to execute i2c operations to a device.
-It is the i2c operation function's responsibility to determine additional i2c operations required as a precursor to accessing a device, such as configuring an i2c mux to provide access to the bus segment that the device is connected to.
+It is the function of the i2c operation to determine additional i2c operations required as a precursor to accessing a device, such as configuring an i2c mux to provide access to the bus segment that the device is connected to.

 Design choices
 --------------
 The OpenSwitch team chose YAML as the format for the hardware description files over other textual representations.
 Other representations considered include XML and JSON.
-YAML was selected as it has a relatively simple and uncluttered format that is relatively easy for humans to read and edit.
+YAML was selected as it has a simple and uncluttered format that is relatively easy for humans to read and edit.

 The ops-config-yaml library relies on the [yaml-cpp][1] library.
 This yaml parsing library was selected for its powerful Object Oriented API and liberal licensing terms.